Regression-based reduced-order models to predict transient thermal output for enhanced geothermal systems: INTRODUCTION AND PROBLEM DESCRIPTION

-There are various challenge problems proposed by GTO for the code-comparison study (CCS).
-For a detailed description of the problem statements, field-scale data sets and relevant documents, see References \cite{2015_MarkWhite_etal_SGW, 2016_MarkWhite_etal_SGW,2016_SigneWhite_etal_SGW_GTO,2016_SigneWhite_etal_SGW_GTO1}.
-Herein, we shall attempt to address one such challenge problem, wherein the aim is in predicting the thermal power output during the Long-Term Flow Test (LTFT) experiment of Phase II reservoir at the Fenton Hill HDR test site, located near Los Alamos, New Mexico.
-This Phase II reservoir was designed to test the HDR concept at temperatures and thermal production rates near those required for a commercial electrical power plant.
-Even though the Fenton hill HDR data set is two decades old, the reason to choose such a data set is because incorporating various site-specific conditions faced during the operation of this reservoir in to physics-based models is extremely challenging \cite{HDR_FentonHill_2015, Brown_etal}.
+The aim of this paper is to predict the thermal power output during the Long-Term Flow Test (LTFT) experiment of Phase II reservoir at the Fenton Hill HDR test site, located near Los Alamos, New Mexico \cite{2015_MarkWhite_etal_SGW, 2016_MarkWhite_etal_SGW,2016_SigneWhite_etal_SGW_GTO,2016_SigneWhite_etal_SGW_GTO1}.
+This Phase II reservoir was designed to test the HDR concept at temperatures and thermal production rates near those required for a commercial electrical power plant \cite{HDR_FentonHill_2015,Brown_etal}.
 One of the objectives of the current study is to include site-specific conditions in developing models.